wessberg/notes/BSUP/the_scrum_guide.md

 - Predicting how much scope can be delivered by a specific date.
 - Predicting a date for a fixed amount of scope to be delivered.
 - **Understanding our limits while defining the amount of scope we will commit for a sprint**.

+### Velocity In fixed-date planning

+If the project has a fixed end date, we should:

+1. Determine how many sprints we have.
+2. Estimate velocity as a range.
+3. Use that range times the number of sprints to partition the backlog into *will have*, *might have* and *wont have*.

+It can be tough to decide a range if you have no previous iterations (sprints) to look at for historical data on how many story points the team can deliver per iteration.

+If you promise the client only the *will have*'s, the risk for not delivering will be minimal, but you may not win the contract.
+If you instead promise the client the *will have*'s and *might have*'s, the risk is high - but you will win the contract.

+### Velocity in fixed-scope planning

+We should

+1. Sum the product backlog items.
+2. Estimate velocity as a range.
+3. Use that sum of the backlog divided by the velocity range to determine a date range.

+The same risk dilemma exists as for fixed-date planning where you increase risk if you promise too much.

+### Velocity ranges

+For a fixed date project, the scope range is: *"By that date you will have all of these features and some of these"*.

+For a fixed scope project, the scope range is: *"it will take us between 6 and 8 sprints to deliver all those features"*.

+### How to forecast an initial velocity

+When you have no historical data to forecast velocity from, instead sum the story points of the individual sprint backlog items the team settled on during sprint planning.
+We will gradually refine our velocity as we move from sprint to sprint and learn how much work the team can handle.

+### Velocity changes when team size changes

+What typically happens when the team grows with 1 member is that the velocity reduces with ~20% in the first sprint, then ~4% in the second, but then improves with ~12%.

+So, a couple of sprints with reduced velocity, but in the end, it benefits the team.

 ## User stories in Scrum